🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 What’s more, day traders are competing with professionals who have lots of sophisticated tools and information at their disposal to help them succeed.
 These professionals are often moving large sums of money and attempting to turn a profit on tiny gains.
 Even these experts fail to time the market much of the time.

-Long-Term Investing and Compounding Interest
+Long-Term Investing and Compounding Returns

 As a result, investors may want to consider compounding as more a part of a long-term investment strategy than a short-term strategy.

-Tax Differences Between Long- and Short-Term Investments
+Tax Differences Between Long- and Short-term Investments

 The federal government charges different capital gains tax rates on investment profits depending on how long an individual holds their investments.
+So, when an investment or asset is sold, it triggers a taxable event.
+The effective tax rate depends on how long the investor had owned the asset.

 Investments sold after more than a year are subject to the current long-term capital gains rate, which is equal to 0%, 15%, or 20%, depending on an investor’s income and the type of investment.